 |They Call It A Tank, But It Looks Like A Bug|

 |Cute, But It Only Lasted Six Minutes In The Chicken Salad|

 Dead Battery Blues

-Eventually I'll need to find my own good and loud and gig worthy amplifier to run this all into, maybe a Silverface Bassman head and a 4x10 or 2x12 cab.
-First things first, though - messing around with all this gear is great, but I really need to put some serious wood-shedding time in, and get my rock and roll guitar chops back up to speed.
-I have an admittedly weird playing style - flat pick and two fingers, country chicken-pickin' meets the blues, with J. J. and Keith and Willie and B. B. and Doc and Wes jamming bossa nova in the club car of a lost train heading out to that mythical hula party in the sky, musical mash up - and it's gonna be fun warping that into something that fits into the "classic rock" speedy white boy music thing.
+I'll admit it - my playing style is weird: flat pick and two fingers, country chicken-pickin' meets the blues, with J. J. and Keith and Willie and B. B. and Doc and Wes jamming bossa nova in the club car of a lost train heading out to that mythical hula party in the sky, musical mash up.
+It's gonna be fun warping that into something that fits into the "classic rock" speedy white boy music thing.